Leather Consumer Goods Industry in Hong Kong

 - The mainland and Hong Kong agreed in October 2005 to further liberalise the mainland market for Hong Kong companies under the third phase of the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA III).
 Under CEPA III, the mainland agreed to give all products of Hong Kong origin, including leather consumer goods, tariff-free treatment starting from 1 January 2006.

-- Hong Kong’s exports of leather consumer goods fell by 5% in the first five months of 2017, after decreasing by 18% last year.
-Re-exports, accounting for nearly all exports of leather consumer goods from Hong Kong, also fell by 5%, while domestic exports saw a growth of 32%.
+- Hong Kong’s exports of leather consumer goods saw a 4% year-on-year increase to HK$14.1 billion in the first half of 2019.
+Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also rose on par.

 Industry Features

-The latest official statistics show that there was a workforce of 60 people in the leather consumer goods industry in December 2016.
-In face of rising operating costs in Hong Kong, the majority of local manufacturers have shifted a significant part of production to the Chinese mainland and South-east Asia, leaving only limited capacity in Hong Kong to meet small and quick orders.
-Some manufacturers have invested heavily in advanced automated machinery and operation systems to streamline the whole production process.
+In face of rising operating costs in Hong Kong, the majority of local manufacturers have shifted a significant part of production to mainland China and South-east Asia, leaving only limited capacity in Hong Kong to meet small and quick orders.
+Some manufacturers also have invested heavily in advanced automated machinery and operation systems to streamline the whole production process.
+The latest official statistics show that there was a workforce of 80 people in the leather consumer goods manufacturing industry in 2018.

-In addition to competitive labour costs, a broad spectrum of raw materials, parts and fittings (like hides and buckles) are supplied by nearby sources on the Chinese mainland.
+In addition to competitive labour costs, a broad spectrum of raw materials, parts and fittings (like hides and buckles) are supplied by nearby sources on mainland China.
 Indeed, some Hong Kong, Taiwan and mainland manufacturers are vertically integrated, which further enhances quality control and flexibility in production and creates synergy.
 For instance, Yue Yuen Industrial (Holdings) Limited, a Hong Kong listed company, teams up with upstream suppliers ranging from raw materials to shoes components.

 Performance of Hong Kong’s Exports of Leather Consumer Goods

-After a decline of 18% last year, Hong Kong’s exports of leather consumer goods fell 5% to HK$11.3 billion in the first five months of 2017.
-Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also fell by 5%, while domestic exports rose by 32%.
+Hong Kong’s exports of leather consumer goods rebounded by 4% year-on-year to HK$14.1 billion in the first half of 2019, after seven consecutive years of contraction.
+Re-exports, accounting for almost all exports of leather consumer goods from Hong Kong, also rose on par, while domestic exports plunged by 69% against a low base of comparison.

 To recognise the creative excellence of local footwear design talent and encourage more Hong Kong leather footwear suppliers to enhance the design components of their products, the Federation of Hong Kong Footwear, co-organised by HKTDC, organises the Hong Kong Footwear Design Competition every year.
 Not only is the competition an incubator of talents, it is also a new driving force behind local footwear design and product development.
-In 2016, the competition garnered more than 800 entries, displaying a great deal of creativity while promoting the sustainable development of the industry.
+In 2018, the competition garnered more than 800 entries spanning six categories, namely Men’s Shoes/ Ladies’ Shoes – Total Look Trendy Styling, Ladies’ Boots, Children’s Shoes, DIY – 3D Modelling Concept Design and Handbags.
 On the other hand, International Footwear Design Competition, organised by the Confederation of International Footwear Association (CIFA), is also a platform for footwear designers to showcase their talents.

-To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by HKTDC, including GDS Shoe Fair (Dusseldorf), Expo Riva Schuh International Shoe Fair (Trento), China (Dalian) International Garment & Textile Fair (CIGF), Style Hong Kong (Wuhan, Harbin, Jinan, Guangzhou, etc.), MOTEXHA (Dubai), All China Leather Exhibition (Beijing) and APLF Asia Pacific Leather Fair.
-Some of them, particularly those selling handbags, wallets and other accessory items, also participate in trade fairs for gift items such as Birmingham Spring Fair International, Ambiente Frankfurt, Hong Kong Gifts & Premium Fair and the Tokyo International Gift Show.
+To establish business contacts with overseas buyers, Hong Kong manufacturers and traders have involved themselves actively in international trade shows led or sponsored by HKTDC, including GDS Shoe Fair (Dusseldorf, Germany), Expo Riva Schuh International Shoe Fair (Trento, Italy), China (Dalian) International Garment & Textile Fair (CIGF), Style Hong Kong (Wuhan, Harbin, Jinan, Guangzhou, etc.), International Apparel & Textile Fair (Dubai, the UAE), All China Leather Exhibition (Shanghai, China) and APLF Leather & Materials+ (Hong Kong).
+Some of them, particularly those selling handbags, wallets and other accessories, also participate in trade fairs for gift items such as Spring Fair International (Birmingham, the UK), Ambiente (Frankfurt), Hong Kong Gifts & Premium Fair and the Tokyo International Gift Show.

 In the meantime, advanced processing techniques in leather manufacturing have contributed to the popularity of leather consumer goods.
 Nowadays, leathers can be worked up to more complex designs with digital leather cutting systems, while some can be dyed into more fashionable colours.
 New products such as silk leather made from blending textile fabrics with leather have become increasingly a possibility for designers to manoeuvre.
 In addition to durability, softness, lightness and smoothness have made leather garments ever-present and attractive around the year.
 For instance, clothing made of the ultra-thin leathers, of which thickness is 0.2mm-0.3mm, has become a stylish choice for spring/summer fashion season.